To Kill A Mockingbird

 "Mom wants us home before nightfall because you know how cold it can get at night."
 Cyan stated calmly.
 The warmth from the sun was soothing for Cyan as he gave a slight smile at the rays of sun warmed him.
 The endless sand dunes made it shockingly bright as the grains of tan, almost white, sand reflected the sunlight into the scorching hot air.
 A cold breeze blew through the compound, making the nine-year-old shiver from the sweat that stuck to his skin, like a second skin.

 "But I don't want to go in at nightfall."
 Gray complained.
-Sky blue eyes stared up at his big brother with a pitiful look gracing his features.
+Bright eyes stared up at his big brother with a pitiful look gracing his features.

 "No way Gray, that's not working on me.
 I practically created that look.
 How do you think I get out of trouble so much?"
 The older boy rhetorically questioned Gray.
 He spoke after a moment of silent.
 "Not to mention I'm also pretty much loved by everybody."
 Cyan remarked with a smirk.

 In fact, as he was growing up on the shores of the Boeshane Peninsula, Cyan had become a well-known sweet talker who had everyone loving him within a few minutes of meeting him.
+He was known as "The Face of Boe" to his people.
 It was a title that Cyan held with pride and his parents found amusing.
-But Cyan couldn't help wanting to be friendly with everyone.
+Cyan couldn't help wanting to be friendly with everyone.
 It was something that he enjoyed doing and it did help that whenever something 'incidental' happened, he was never blamed.

 "Now hurry up Gray.
-We're already late to be Dray."
-Cyan stated, dragging his brother faster behind him as they walked farther away from home and closer to his best friends home.
+We're already late to see Dray."
+Cyan stated.
+He dragged his brother to move faster as they walked farther away from home and closer to his best friends home.

 Dray glanced over Cyan's shoulder and looked at his younger brother with a darkly raised eyebrow.
 "Nah, it's fine.
 I mean, as long as he doesn't try to get in anything like the last time, it should be fine."
-The boy shrugged his shoulders carelessly before stepping aside and allowing the boys to step through.
+The boy shrugged his shoulders carelessly.
+He stepped aside and allowed the boys to step through.
 The feeling of cool air was a relief for the Sinclair brothers as they gave identical sighs of relief.

-"So, what did you want me over here for?"
+"So, why did you want me over here for?"
 Cyan questioned curiously.

 "Oh right.
 Come check this out."
 Drays stated excitedly.
-Cyan and Grey followed after Drays down the short, narrow hallway before reaching a plain brown door.
-It opened with a squeak.
-Glancing at each other the two shrugged and followed Drays into the room.
+Cyan and Grey followed after Dray down the short, narrow hallway before reaching a plain brown door.
+It opened with a loud squeak as the door pushed inwards.
+Glancing at each other the two brothers shrugged and followed Dray into the room.

-The room was dark, but the kind of dark that showed that curtains were closed over the windows.
+The room was dark but it was the kind of dark that showed that curtains were closed over the windows.
 A large object was in the middle of the room, seemingly covered by a cloth or something like that.
 Cyan and Grey walked further into the room and stopped before the object.
 It was long, and slim looking.
-Drays gave a snap of his fingers and the lights in the room brightened.
-Cyan and Grey blinked rapidly to adjust to the sudden brightness.
+Dray gave a snap of his fingers and the lights in the room brightened.
+Cyan and Grey blinked rapidly as they adjusted to the sudden brightness.
 The dark skinned boy smiled brightly as he pulled the cloth off of the object.
-A bike, a motorcycle bike gleamed silver in the dull yellow lights.
-Black leather was what the seats were made out of, it was also able to fit two.
+A bike, a motorcycle bike, gleamed silver in the dull yellow lights.
+Black leather was what the seats were made out of and it was also able to fit two people on it.
 The bars that steered the bike went inwards and then outwards.
-Flames of blue were spray painted on at the sides.
-Cyan stared at the classic bike on awe.
+Flames of blue were spray painted on the sides.
+Cyan stared at the classic bike in awe.

 "How did you find this?"
 Cyan inquired.
 His blue eyes looked from the bike to his best friend.

 "My dad.
 He said it use to be my great-great-great-great-great grandfathers."
-Drays said with a shrug.
+Dray said with a shrug.
 "It's been in our family for a really long time."

 Cyan nodded before looking at the clock on the wall.
 He hadn't even noticed that it was nearing dark.
 "Sorry Dray, I didn't realize we were here for so long.
 We have to get going before it gets too dark.
 You know how moms are."
 Cyan stated with a roll of his eyes.
-Drays nodded in agreement before leading the two boys out.
+Dray nodded in agreement before leading the two boys to the front door.

 "See ya tomorrow Dray."
 Cyan called out as he grabbed Grey's hand and began to run towards their home.
 As they made their way there, Cyan could feel the sinking feeling settling in his stomach again.
 Whatever was going to happen, was going to happen soon.

 "Cyan!
 Cyan listen to me!"
-Franklin Sinclair ordered calmly as he stared his oldest son in the eyes.
+Franklin Sinclair ordered calmly.
+He stared his oldest son in the eyes.
 Blue eyes stared at each other.
 "I want you to take your brother and run.
 Do you understand me?
 I want you run as far and fast as you can.
 I'm going back for your mother."
-Cyan looked at his father, fear glinting in his nine year old eyes.
+Cyan looked at his father, fear glinting in his nine-year-old eyes.
 Gulping nervously he gave his father a firm nod.
 "Good, now run!"
 The older man ordered.

 "Come on.
 Keep running Gray."
-Cyan stated to his brother, tugging him along.
-The two brothers skidded and jumped over fallen bodies, trying to ignore the looks of horror and pain etched across their faces.
-The two brothers never stopped in their run from the death following behind them.
-The young six year old gave a sudden stumble as he tripped over a rock, his hand unknowingly slipped away from his brother's as the large crowd pushed them apart.
+Cyan stated to his brother as he tugged him along.
+The two brothers skidded and jumped over fallen bodies.
+They tried to ignore the looks of horror and pain etched across their faces.
+The two brothers never stopped in their run from the death falling behind them.
+The young six-year-old gave a sudden stumble as he tripped over a rock.
+His hand unknowingly slipped away from his big brother's as the large crowd pushed them apart.

-Cyan skid to a stop after running for a few more minutes when he noticed that his brother was gone, the crowd surging past him.
+Cyan skid to a stop after running for a few more minutes when he noticed that his brother was gone, the crowd surging around him.
 "Gray!"
 He stated aloud, but not loud enough to draw attention to himself.
 "Gray?"
-He called out louder; his voice shook with distress and panic, as he could find no sight of his brother in the now lifeless street.
+He called out louder; his voice shook with distress and panic, as he found no sight of his brother in the now lifeless street.

 The sound of gruff, croaky voices reached his ears, having traveled with the hot breeze.
 Fear gripped his heart tightly as he hurriedly scanned the area for a place to hide.
 Without another thought, he lunged behind the large bushes that he had been making his way for, when his brother was still behind him.
 His heart pounded loudly in his ears as he watched with revulsion and fear as the intruders appeared.
-They looked dangerous and cruel, and like they would take pleasure in causing other pain.
+They looked dangerous and cruel.
+They looked like the type that would take pleasure in causing others pain.

-The nine year old covered his mouth and nose with his hands as he watched with dread as the intruders wandered around the now deserted street of any living civilians.
+The nine-year-old covered his mouth and nose with his hands as he watched with dread.
+The intruders wandered around the now deserted street of any living civilians.
 They spoke in a vulgar language that created chills down his spine.
-He watched silently as the invaders kicked the fallen bodies and laughed amongst each other, his bright blue eyes staring in disbelief at the heartless beings.
+He watched silently as the invaders kicked the fallen bodies and laughed amongst each other.
+Bright blue eyes stared in disbelief at the heartless beings.

-What felt like hours, but must have been only fifteen to twenty minutes, the invaders finally disappeared further down the street, before finally disappearing from Cyan's eyesight.
+What felt like hours, but must have been only fifteen to twenty minutes, the invaders finally disappeared further down the street.
+They finally disappeared from Cyan's eyesight.
 A shuttering sigh escaped his chapped lips; his tongue darted out with nervousness.
 "Where are you Gray?"
-He murmured softly to himself as he stood slowly from underneath the bush.
+He murmured softly to himself as he stood slowly from underneath the bushes.
 His bright blue eyes gazed around the area once again, hoping to find a sign of his brother, but found nothing.
-Tears of self-disgust and distress sprung in his eyes as he realized he had lost his brother.
+Tears of self-disgust and distress sprung in his eyes as he realized he had lost his younger brother.

-The nine-year-old boy could remember not even a few days ago when he, his brother and their father had went camping.
+The nine-year-old boy could remember not even a few days ago when he, his brother and their father had gone camping.
 Only two days ago they had been playing cricket and singing around campfires.
-And now, his baby brother was gone and his parents could be dead.
-Shaking of the feeling in the hollow of his stomach he quickly ran towards his home.
+Now, his baby brother was gone and his parents could be dead.
+Shaking off the feeling in the hollow of his stomach he quickly ran towards his home.

 "Gray!"
 He screamed out suddenly.
 "Mom!"
 Cyan exclaimed.
-Jumping up from his crouched position he ran from his father's still form and ran through the small home, slamming doors and cupboards open, hoping that perhaps his brother had thought to hide in one or that his mother had found him and they had hidden together.
+Jumping up from his crouched position he ran from his father's still form and through the small home.
+He slammed doors and cupboards open as he hoped that his brother had thought to hide in one of them.
+Or that his mother had found him and they had hidden together.

 Shaky hands ran through dark brown hair before squeezing the strands in despair and frustration.
 He was a failure.
-He had failed his father, failed his brother, and failed his mother.
+He had failed his father.
+He failed his mother...and failed his brother.

 This was the worst day of his life.